-- Two transmit leads are connected on the side of the crossing nearest the instrument bungalow.
-The transmitter leads must be as short as possible and not exceed the maximum lengths specified in Table 1-7. - Two receiver leads are connected to the rails on the opposite side of the crossing. - The check channel wires do not need connecting in the DTC application. - In DTC track installations, the transmitter leads should be located adjacent to the insulated joints.
+- Two transmit leads are connected close to the instrument bungalow.
+The transmitter leads must be as short as possible and not exceed the maximum lengths specified in Table 1-7. - Two receiver leads are connected to the rails outside of the transmit leads, closer to the termination. - The check channel wires do not need connecting in the DTC application. - In DTC track installations, the transmitter leads should be located adjacent to the insulated joints.